Grinch: Character description

 The Grinch is depicted as a green, furry, pot-bellied, pear-shaped, snub-nosed humanoid creature with a cat-like face and a cynical personality.
 In full-color adaptations, he is typically colored green.
 He has spent the past 53 years living in seclusion on a cliff overlooking the town of Whoville.

 In contrast to the cheerful Whos, the Grinch is misanthropic, ill-natured, and mean-tempered.
 The reason for this is a source of speculation; the consensus among the Whos is that he was born with a heart that they say was "two sizes too small".
 Though always hateful, he especially hates the Christmas season, making particular note of how disturbing the various elements of Christmas time are to him, including the earsplitting noises of strangely-designed musical instruments, eating Christmas dinner, and singing Christmas carols.
-Unable to stand the holiday any longer, he enacts a dastardly plan to destroy it once and for all.
+Unable to stand the holiday any longer, he enacts a dastardly plan to stop it from happening.

 Aided by his pet dog, Max, he meticulously designs a red suit to disguise himself as Santa Claus and breaks into the Whos' homes on Christmas Eve while they sleep to steal everything they own, and dump it off from a nearby mountain.
 Although he pulls off the theft successfully, on Christmas morning he is shocked to hear the Whos still singing cheerfully, happy simply to have each other.
 He then realizes that the holiday has a deeper meaning that he never considered.
-Inspired, he stops the Whos' belongings from falling off the edge of the mountain, and in the process his heart grows "three sizes".
+Inspired, he stops the Whos' belongings from falling off the edge of the mountain, and in the process his heart grows three times its size.
 He returns all the gifts he stole and gladly takes part in the Whos' Christmas celebration.